Date February 2019

 - Thirty-seven percent of U.S. consumers will make an online purchase of a large item, including furniture, in the next year according to a recent survey by Goodmind

 - New home sales, an indicator of furniture and housewares sales, were up 16.9% for November 2018 over the prior month, but down 7.7% over November 2017

 Approximate net recovery on cost

 Additionally, furniture retailers typically track fully paid (customer-owned) special orders in process or pending delivery.
 In this circumstance, a lender may opt to deem this inventory ineligible to the Borrowing Base or create a reserve for the total deposit amount collected, as a bankruptcy filing and subsequent court-authorized liquidation may entitle the customer to collect the paid inventory or to be refunded the total deposit amount, depending upon district rulings.
-One additional note regarding customers paying for goods by credit card; in this circumstance, customers who do not receive their goods as a result of a bankruptcy filing, can and most likely will, dispute the charge for failure to receive the goods .
-The credit card processor will in turn, refund the customer and withhold remittance of those funds to the company.
+In the case of goods purchased by credit card, customers who do not receive their goods as a result of a bankruptcy filing can and most likely will dispute the charge for failure to receive the goods .
+The credit card processor will in turn refund the customer and withhold remittance of those funds to the company.

 Delivery important to maximizing value: Although special orders and product customization may not be extended in a liquidation event, home delivery service most likely would.
-Due to the item size and bulk of many furniture items, in addition to the relative inconvenience that self-pickup would represent to the majority of customers, Gordon Brothers' appraisals typically assume that deliveries to customers would continue in a liquidation scenario, at the customers’ expense.
+Due to the item size and bulk of many furniture items, in addition to the relative inconvenience that self-pickup would represent to the majority of customers, Gordon Brothers typically assumes that deliveries to customers would continue in a liquidation scenario, at the customers’ expense.
 Continuing delivery service also provides an additional incentive for customers to purchase goods in a liquidation.
 Absent this optional service, gross recovery values could be negatively impacted, especially on large furniture items such as sofas and case goods.